-If you experience a life event that disrupts your schooling — particularly if it takes you away from campus for a week or more — please contact the Office of Academic Services to inform of us your absence, let us know your plans, and allow us to assist you.
+If you experience a life event that disrupts your schooling — particularly if it takes you away from campus for a week or more — please contact the Office of Student Support Services to inform us of your absence, let us know your plans, and allow us to assist you.

 Some possible emergencies include:

 - Illness or accident affecting a family member